saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/grafana/dashboard-configs/index.md

 dcos security secrets create -f <PATH_TO_PRIVATE_KEY> gitsshkey-secret
 ```

-For GitHub, you must add the [Deployment Key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) (that is, the public key) to the repository.
+For GitHub, you must add the [Deployment Key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) (i.e., the public key) to the repository.

 Create a custom option file (`options.json`) like the following.